openscope/openscope/documentation/airport-guides/lkpr.md

 ### About Prague

-Václav Havel Airport Prague (ICAO: LKPR, IATA: PRG) is the main and biggest airport in the Czech Republic, acting as the hub for:
+Mezinárodní letiště Václava Havla Praha (Václav Havel Airport Prague) (ICAO: LKPR, IATA: PRG) is the main and biggest airport in the Czech Republic, acting as the hub for:
 - Czech Airlines (ICAO: CSA, callsign: CSA)
 - Travel Service and their subsidiary SmartWings (ICAO: TVS, callsign: SKYTRAVEL)
 - Ryanair (ICAO: RYR, callsign: RYANAIR)